Black Loyalist: Dunmore's Proclamation

 Within a month, about 800 enslaved or formerly enslaved people had fled to Norfolk, Virginia, to enlist.
-Outraged Virginia enslavers decreed that those fleeing eslavement would be executed.
+Outraged Virginia enslavers decreed that those fleeing enslavement would be executed.
 They also counteracted the promises of Lord Dunmore by claiming that those who escaped to Lord Dunmore would be sold to sugar plantations in the Caribbean.
 However, many enslaved people were willing to risk their lives for a chance at freedom.

 Lord Dunmore's Proclamation was the first mass emancipation of enslaved people in America.
 The 1776 Declaration of Independence refers obliquely to the proclamation by citing it as one of its grievances, that King George III had "excited domestic Insurrections among us".
 An earlier version of the Declaration was more explicit, stating the following of King George III, but these controversial details were dropped during the final development of the document in Congress:

 He is now exciting those very people to rise in arms among us, and to purchase that liberty of which he has deprived them, by murdering the people on whom he has obtruded them: thus paying off former crimes committed again the Liberties of one people, with crimes which he urges them to commit against the lives of another.